-- Triggered by recent achievements of space-based BECs under microgravity and bubble traps, which confine atoms on a thin shell, we have investigated19 BEC on the surface of a sphere finding: - BEC critical temperature for non-interacting bosons; - BEC thermodynamcs, superfluid density, and BEC and BKT critical temperatures for interacting bosons. - In a recent paper20, we have instead analyzed BEC on the surface of an ellipsoid for realistic bubble-trap parameters calculating: - BEC critical temperature both non-interacting and interacting bosons; - the free expansion of the hollow Bose condensate.
+- Triggered by recent achievements of space-based BECs under microgravity, which confine atoms on a thin shell, we have investigated BEC on the surface of a sphere finding: - BEC critical temperature for non-interacting bosons; - BEC thermodynamcs, superfluid density, and BEC and BKT critical temperatures for interacting bosons. - In another paper, we instead analyzed BEC on the surface of an ellipsoid for realistic bubble-trap parameters calculating: - BEC critical temperature both non-interacting and interacting bosons; - the free expansion of the hollow Bose condensate.

-20A.
+&lt;sup>20A.
 Tononi, F. Cinti, and LS, Phys.
 Rev. Lett.
 125, 010402 (2020).